integer-net/Solr/doc/manual.md

 2. Copy the files from the `solr_conf` dir of the module repository to the `conf` dir of your Solr core
 3. Reload the Solr core (or all of Solr)
 4. (If activated: deactivate the Magento compiler)
-5. Copy the files and dirs from the `src` directory of the module repository into your Magento installation.
+5. Copy the files and directories from the `src` directory of the module repository into your Magento installation.
 If you are using **modman** and/or **composer** you can find a `modman` file and a `composer.json` in the root directory.
 6. Clear the Magento cache
-7. (Recompile and reactivate the Magento compiler - it is not recommended to use the compiler mode of Magento, independant of the IntegerNet_Solr module)
+7. (Recompile and reactivate the Magento compiler - it is not recommended to use the compiler mode of Magento, independent of the IntegerNet_Solr module)
 8. Go to the Magento backend, go to `System -> Configuration -> Solr`.
 9. Enter the Solr access data and configure the module ([see below](#solr-server-data))
 10. Click **Save Config**.
 The connection to the Solr server will automatically be tested.
 You'll get a success or error message about that.